-That can mean wading into a world both alien and expensive.
-The contractor you hire will make all the difference to the success and affordability of your project.
+Homeowners rarely need an excuse to remodel their homes, but doing so can mean wading into a world both alien and expensive.
+Hiring the right contractor makes all the difference to the success and affordability of your project.

 1. Get recommendations

-The absolute best way to find a reputable and competent contractor is to ask friends, colleagues and family for the names of contractors with whom they’ve had a great experience.
-Send your network an email: describe your project, perhaps including your price range, and outline what you hope for in a contractor.
-Or just phone friends or ask people for recommendations as you run into them.
+The best way to find a competent contractor is to ask friends, colleagues and family for the names of pros with whom they’ve had a great experience.
+Send your network an email.
+Or, phone friends and ask acquaintances for recommendations.

-Assemble a list of the most-promising names you’ve received.
-Chat a bit with those who made the recommendations to find out:
+Assemble a list of the most promising names you’ve received.
+Chat a bit more with those who made the recommendations to find out:

-- Did the contractor finish on time and on budget?
+- Whether the contractor finished on time and on budget.